-You always have a profile known as your "default" profile (though you may change the name).
-This profile is always available to the general public and cannot be hidden.
-You may (and probably should) restrict the information you make available on your public profile.
+You always have a profile known as your "default" or "public" profile.
+This profile is always available to the general public and cannot be hidden (there may be rare exceptions on privately run or disconnected sites).
+You may, and probably should restrict the information you make available on your public profile.

 To assign a profile to specific persons, select the person from your "Contacts" page and click the pencil "Edit" icon.
 You will find a dropdown box listing the various profiles available.
 If this box is not selectable, the person is not in a supported network and cannot be assigned a specific profile.